Blashaq/recipes/README.md

 # recipes
-web application for displaying tasty recipes using Spring
+Web application for displaying tasty recipes using Spring

-you can run application using mvn spring-boot:run command.
+You can run application using mvn spring-boot:run command.
+If you dont have Maven installed, you can alternatively use provided Maven wrappers (mvnw spring-boot:run)